Taxi Transport Subsidy Scheme (TTSS)

 - Forms and documents

 Each application is reviewed by Transport for NSW's independent medical assessor.
-It is important that the applicant's medical practitioner or treating specialist provides enough detail and supporting documents to allow the severity of your disability or medical condition to be assessed.
+It is important that your medical practitioner or treating specialist provides enough detail and supporting documents to allow the severity of your disability or medical condition to be assessed.

 For more details read the Eligibility criteria.